apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

   </tr>
 </table>

-\* Only appears when you install Drill on a cluster using the mapr-drill package.
+\* Pertains only to distributed drill installations using the mapr-drill package.

 The configuration of other attributes, such as `size.calculator.enabled` in the hbase plugin and `configProps` in the hive plugin, are implementation-dependent and beyond the scope of this document.